alvarolop/workshop-gitops-infra-deploy/README.md

 > If you are a Red Hatter, you can order a lab environment on the [Red Hat Demo Platform](https://catalog.demo.redhat.com/catalog?item=babylon-catalog-prod/sandboxes-gpte.sandbox-open.prod&utm_source=webapp&utm_medium=share-link).
 Request environment `Red Hat Open Environments` > `AWS Blank Open Environment`.

+> [!CAUTION]
+> `AWS Blank Open Environment` accounts have a default Service Quota of **Classic Load Balancers per Region = 20**.
+This means that you can only deploy this exercise for 15 users by default.
+Rise the Quota to 40 to ensure that you can at least deploy 20 clusters.
+For that, just follow these steps:
+> 1. Sign in to the AWS Management Console.
+> 2. Open the Service Quotas console.
+> 3. In the navigation pane, choose AWS services and select Elastic Load Balancing.
+> 4. Find the quota for `Application-` or `Classic Load Balancers per region` (e.g., 50 for Application Load Balancers per region) and request an increase.

 ### Environment variables

 Create a file with the environment variables that will be consistent during all the deployment.
 I suggest the following process: